UN dispatches humanitarian aid to Syria

 Hundreds of thousands of people have since been killed and more than 10 million others displaced, according to UN officials.

-Idlib has been covered by several cease-fire deals since late 2018, the agreements frequently broken by the regime and its allies.
+Idlib has been covered by several cease-fire deals since late 2018, deals frequently broken by the Assad regime and its allies.

 It is currently home to 4 million civilians, including hundreds of thousands displaced in recent years by regime forces throughout the war-weary country.